cse110-sp24-group31/Dev-Journal/README.md

 # Dev-Journal

 Main project for CSE 110.
 Includes calendar, journal entries, contact pages, progression meter, a task list, all within a polish UI

-# Testing

-- run tests using: `npm test --runInBand`, some test suits need to run in sequence

 ### node modules